psu13/mutable-hakyll/posts/pan-gas.md

-I should also note that even the book that I usually credit with starting the whole _wok hei_ obsession, Grace Young's _The Breath of the Wok_, covers the many other aspects of Chinese food that I have mentioned, though that material is later in the book after all of the semi-mystical Wok material.
+I should also note that even the book that I usually credit with starting the whole _wok hei_ obsession, Grace Young's _The Breath of the Wok_, covers the many other aspects of Chinese food that I have mentioned, though that coverage is later in the book after all of the semi-mystical Wok material.
 So really this whole thing just circles back to _my_ irrational obsession with my own probably unfair perceptions.
-Still, by far the most extensive recent piece about Chinese Food in the newspaper of record is [Kenji's bit about wok hei at home](https://www.nytimes.com/2020/09/04/dining/stir-fry-recipe-wok-hei.html), so maybe not.
+Still, by far the most extensive recent piece about Chinese food in the newspaper of record is [Kenji's bit about wok hei at home](https://www.nytimes.com/2020/09/04/dining/stir-fry-recipe-wok-hei.html), so maybe not.

 In either case, I am here to say my peace about _wok hei_ and then shut up, and my peace has two parts:

 1. Just stop it.
 Go learn to make other things.
 It's just not that important.
+You can make Chinese food on any stove you have and almost any pan you have.
+Stop overthinking it.

 2. I take no credit for thought number 1, except that it lived in my annoyed brain for years.
 All the credit for expressing the thought goes to the heroes at [Chinese Cooking